 - West Allis Health Department, West Allis, Wis.

 - Wood County Health Department, Wisconsin Rapids, Wis.

 Click here to view the latest map depicting the distribution of health departments in e–PHAB.

-Alexandria, VA, November 19, 2013 — Three health departments this week joined the growing ranks of those accredited by the Public Health Accreditation Board (PHAB).
-The decisions bring the number of public health departments now recognized by PHAB as high-performing health departments to 22.
+March 20, 2014— Alexandria, VA — The Public Health Accreditation Board (PHAB) announced today it has awarded five-year accreditation status to nine public health departments.
+The decisions bring the number of governmental public health departments now recognized by PHAB as high-performing health departments to 31.

 PHAB is the independent organization that administers the national public health accreditation program, which aims to improve and protect the health of the public by advancing the quality and performance of the nation’s Tribal, state, local, and territorial health departments.